A former lawyer overcomes burnout and stress by focusing on sustainable and healthy routines and increasing mental energy.

 We live in a time when we can choose and pursue the kind of work we want to do and reach our highest potential.
 Sometimes–if we’re not mindful–this can lead to a stressful and single-minded pursuit of success, which can eventually create an unhealthy imbalance in our life.

-My guest on the Second Breaks Podcast this week is Nik Poplavsky.
+My guest this week is Nik Poplavsky.
 A former lawyer, Nik reinvented himself by overcoming burnout and stress, redefining success and focusing on healthier work and life routines.

 I found myself chasing something that sort of made sense but did not really resonate with me. –Nik Poplavsky